1918

 1926

 KWV becomes one of the first brandy producers in the Cape.
-Bottling its first commercial brandy in 1926 which was exported to the UK.
+In 1926, it bottled its first commercial brandy and exported it to the UK.

 1928